 Findings revealed that the teachers were generally very highly competent in integrating 21st-century skills, with the highest level observed in occupational safety and health and the lowest in critical thinking and problem solving.
 Significant relationships were found between selected profile variables—such as degree earned, teaching experience, trainings attended, and competency certifications—and specific competency domains.
 These results imply the need for sustained capacity-building efforts, alignment of teaching assignments with academic specialization, and strengthened access to TESDA-aligned certifications and professional development programs to ensure effective delivery of TLE instruction responsive to 21st-century demands.

-Keywords: Work Attitudes, Innovative Work Behavior, Educational Leadership
+Keywords: Work Attitudes, Innovative Work Behavior, Educational Leadership.

 INTRODUCTION